boldlink/terraform-aws-ec2/README.md

 Examples available [here](./examples/)

+## Connecting to the Instance
+- This module does not include a feature to create and use a key pair.
+As of this release this is only supported for linux instances
+- Use SSM Manager to connect to the instance.
+The module includes a feature to add the necessary permissions for the instance to communicate with systems manager.

+## Launching in Private Subnets without NAT Gateways or internet connection
+To connect and manage instances in isolated subnets without internet connectivity, you need to enable VPC endpoints for specific services such as
+- `com.amazonaws.[region].ssm`
+- `com.amazonaws.[region].ec2messages`
+- `com.amazonaws.[region].ssmmessages`
+- `(optional) com.amazonaws.[region].kms for KMS encryption in Session Manager`

 ## Usage
 **Things to note**:
 - These examples use the latest version of this module
-- This module does not include a feature to create and use a key pair

 ```hcl
 module "ec2_instance_minimum" {